theinterned/batucada/README.rst

    pip install -r requirements/compiled.txt pip install -r requirements/prod.txt pip install -r requirements/dev.txt

-There's a chance that packages listed in ``requirements/compiled.txt`` won't install cleanly if your system is missing some key development libraries.
-For example, lxml requires ``libxml2-dev`` and ``libxslt-dev``.
-These should be available from your system's package manager.

 To be extra sure you're working from a clean slate, you might find it helps to delete ``.pyc`` files: ::